SimonTScott575/Swing_Game/README.md

  - **freetype:** produces images of text from a given file format such as ttf or otf.

-A game engine library was written using the above including a basic rendering engine, physics engine, template based data structures and a vector and matrix maths library.
+A game engine library was written using the above.
+Code was written for a basic rendering engine, physics engine, template based data structures and a vector and matrix maths library.